FWang1221/TAE-Importer-Exporter-For-Elden-Ring/README.md

 c2500

-" (without the parenthesis, of course.)
+" (without the parenthesis, or the double spaces, only single spaces please.)

 Templates (not actual .bt stuff but the template templates, y'know) have been provided for the files.